LACMIP/emu/docs/_documentation/taxonomy.md

 : The bulk of your comments will go in this field, because it is where we record information about the geographic and stratigraphic occurrence.
 Format this as "**STATE: Formation: Subunit**", repeating all higher levels for each occurrence.
 Ex: "CALIFORNIA: Ladd Fm: Baker Canyon**;** CALIFORNIA: Ladd FM: Holz Shale."
 Formations and subunits should be formatted in line with lithostratigraphic information in the LACMIP Sites module.

 : No longer accepted ("antiquated") or highly suspect occurences should be flagged using square brackets, as shown in the following images:\
 {% include figure image_path="/assets/images/taxonomy_antiquated.png" alt="Citations tab of the EMu taxonomy module" caption="Screenshot of the *Citations* tab of the Taxonomy module, showing how to enter antiquated taxon occurence(s) in the *Remarks* field." %}

-{% include figure image_path="/assets/images/taxonomy_dubius_occurence.png" alt="Citations tab of the EMu taxonomy module" caption="Screenshot of the *Citations* tab of the Taxonomy module, showing how to enter highly suspect taxon occurence(s) in the *Remarks* field." %}
+{% include figure image_path="/assets/images/taxonomy_dubius_occurence.png" alt="Citations tab of the EMu taxonomy module" caption="Screenshot of the *Citations* tab of the Taxonomy module, showing how to enter antiquated taxon occurences (upper image) and highly suspect taxon occurence(s) (lower image) in the *Remarks* field." %}

 Primary Citation